A commonly asked question among property buyers is where they can find the cheapest properties.

 Ho Chi Minh property prices

 Prices differ of course, if you buy a condo in Masteri (Thao Dien) or go for a luxury property in Thu Thiem, for example.

 On average, prices are USD 2269 per square meter in the central areas, while property in suburban areas averages at USD 1083 per square meter.
-This makes Vietnam qualifying into a 3rd place on this list.
+This makes Vietnam qualifying into the 3rd place on this list.

 Being one of the least developed Asian countries, with less future prospects than Vietnam in my view, Cambodia makes into a second place on this list.

 Buying high-end condos is still a preferred option, especially among Chinese investors.
 These individuals often seek a destination to store parts of their cash assets.
 Unfortunately, these condos are often empty, and the Chinese neither live in these units nor rent them out.